A Pest Inspection is a must when purchasing a property

 These are just a simple few and I bet you would have at least 3 out of the 5 around your house now.
 More information about "Conducive Environments" can be found here on our Termite Barrier Page.

-With Subterranean Termites being able to tunnel some 50metres underground it's important for the Timber Pest Inspector to look at environmental conditions around your house, including your fence line.
+Also Subterranean Termites are able to tunnel well over 50 metres underground it's important for the Timber Pest Inspector to look at environmental conditions around your house, including your fence line.
 Over time the weather will break down any soft timber previously coated in a "termite resistant" chemical and it's not uncommon to find a termite sub nest in a timber sleeper retaining wall.

 The most common wood borers are;